MUSPERF 6016 - Negotiated Project IV

 Learning & Teaching Activities

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.WORKLOAD
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Depending on the activity the workload will be provided by the staff member responsible for each ensemble or class.

 Learning Activities SummarySchedules of rehearsals, performances and other activities will be provided by the staff member responsible for each ensemble or class.